kvarak/dnd/docs/_Equipment/alchemical-herbal.md

 # Crafted items

-Creating **alchemical items** requires alchemist’s supplies.
+Creating <a href="#internal-alchemicalitems">**alchemical items**</a> requires alchemist’s supplies.
 Alchemists selling these items can usually be found in cities and larger towns.

+<a href="#internal-herbalremedies">**Herbal remedies**</a> are special herbal poultices, potions, and other curatives that can be used to heal wounds and increase one’s strength and senses.
+Creating herbal remedies requires an Herbalism Kit.
+These remedies can usually be bought in any town or village.

+Creating <a href="#internal-poisons">**poisons**</a> requires a Poisoner’s kit.
+Individuals creating and selling these items can usually be found in cities and larger towns.

+Potions are an adventurer’s best friend, but it's not always sensible—or realistic—to carry a few dozen potions at once.
+When you need to carry a lot of potion in a little container, use a <a href="#internal-flasks">**flask**</a>.

+A <a href="#internal-flasks">**flask**</a> is a small, magically-infused bottle (or other container) that can safely hold a large - but uncertain — amount of consumable potion (or other liquid).
+Unlike potions, which typically come in single-use vials, it's always hard to tell exactly how much liquid remains inside a flask — you never quite know exactly how many uses you'll get before it's all gone.

 <div class="columns">